fablabnk/VaseProto/README.md

 ## Plugin Element Categories

-I learned more about the general structure of the plugin code in `DelayProto.cpp`, including how to declare the four categories of elements that make up a plugin:
+I learned more about the general structure of the plugin code in `DelayParamsProto.cpp`, including how to declare the four categories of elements that make up a plugin:

 - parameters
 - input